 - Library catalogue

-For EBL eBooks, once you have found the eBook you require, click on the title to display the full record. select Download link.
+For ProQuest eBooks, once you have found the eBook you require, click on the title to display the full record.
+Select Download link.
 If prompted, enter your eBook login.

 Login with your student MIS ID or Corporate ID.
-For information on how to register, visit the Library Services edStudio .
+For information on how to register, visit the eBooks Digital Library edStudio .

-The Queensland State Schools eBooks Digital Library uses the Overdrive platform to provide students with access to hundreds of eBooks to support their learning and love of reading.
+The eBooks Digital Library uses the OverDrive platform to provide students and teachers with access to thousands of eBooks to support their learning and love of reading.
 Registered students and teachers can login with their student MIS ID or Corporate ID.

 No. As long as you are connected to the internet, you can read any eBook in your browser without downloading any additional software.
 However if you want to download and read your eBooks offline, you will need to download special software.
 See details.